9th8/up-to-date-real-world-haskell/10-parsing-a-binary-data-format.md

 function explicitly passed two-tuples down the chain of dataflow, all of the state management in `parseRawPGM` is hidden from us.

-Of course, we can\'t completely avoid inspecting and modifying the parsing state.
-Here\'s a case in point, the last of the helper functions needed by `parseRawPGM`.
+Of course, we can't completely avoid inspecting and modifying the parsing state.
+Here's a case in point, the last of the helper functions needed by `parseRawPGM`.

 :::: captioned-content